 When granulomas first form, they’re soft.
 Over time, they can harden and become calcified.
 This means calcium is forming deposits in the granulomas.
 The calcium deposits make these kinds of lung granulomas more easily seen on imaging tests, such as chest X-rays or CT scans.

-On a chest X-ray, some lung granulomas can look like potentially cancerous growths.
-However, granulomas are noncancerous and often cause no symptoms nor require any treatment.
+On a chest X-ray, some lung granulomas can potentially look like cancerous growths.
+However, granulomas are noncancerous and often cause no symptoms or require treatment.